Microsoft Bing: Market share

 Before the launch of Bing, the market share of Microsoft web search pages (MSN and Live search) had been small.
-By January 2011, Experian Hitwise show that Bing's market share had increased to 12.8% at the expense of Yahoo! and Google.
-In the same period, comScore's "2010 U.S. Digital Year in Review" report showed that "Bing was the big gainer in year-over-year search activity, picking up 29% more searches in 2010 than it did in 2009".
-The Wall Street Journal notes the 1% jump in share "appeared to come at the expense of rival Google Inc".
+By January 2011, Experian Hitwise showed that Bing's market share had increased to 12.8% at the expense of Yahoo! and Google.
+In the same period, Comscore's "2010 U.S. Digital Year in Review" report showed that "Bing was the big gainer in year-over-year search activity, picking up 29% more searches in 2010 than it did in 2009".
+The Wall Street Journal noted the jump in share "appeared to come at the expense of rival Google Inc".
 In February 2011, Bing beat Yahoo! for the first time with 4.37% search share while Yahoo! received 3.93%.

 Counting core searches only, i.e., those where the user has an intent to interact with the search result, Bing had a market share of 14.54% in the second quarter of 2011 in the United States.

 The combined "Bing Powered" U.S. searches declined from 26.5% in 2011 to 25.9% in April 2012.
 By November 2015, its market share had declined further to 20.9%.
-As of October 2018, Bing is the third largest search engine in the US, with a query volume of 4.58%, behind Google (77%) and Baidu (14.45%).
+As of October 2018, Bing was the third-largest search engine in the US, with a query volume of 4.58%, behind Google (77%) and Baidu (14.45%).
 Yahoo!
 Search, which Bing largely powers, has 2.63%.

-UK advertising agencies point to a study by Microsoft's Regional Sales Director suggesting the demographic of Bing users is older people (who are less likely to change the default browser of Windows), and that this audience is wealthier and more likely to respond to advertisements.
+UK advertising agencies in 2018 pointed to a study by a Microsoft Regional Sales Director suggesting the demographic of Bing users is older people (who are less likely to change the default browser of Windows), and that this audience is wealthier and more likely to respond to advertisements.

-To counter EU accusations that it is trying to establish a market monopoly, in September 2021, Google's lawyers claimed that one of the most commonly searched words on Microsoft Bing was Google, which is a strong indication that Google is superior to Bing.
+To counter EU accusations that it was trying to establish a market monopoly, in September 2021 Google's lawyers claimed that one of the most commonly searched words on Microsoft Bing was Google, which is a strong indication that Google is superior to Bing.

-Powered by
+In 2025, Bing was reported as growing its market share, growing from 7.2% to 7.9% from August 2020 to August 2025.

+Search partners

-In July 2009, Microsoft and Yahoo announced a deal in which Bing would power Yahoo!
+In July 2009, Microsoft and Yahoo! announced a deal in which Bing would power Yahoo!
 Search.
 All Yahoo!
 Search global customers and partners made the transition by early 2012.
 The deal was altered in 2015, meaning Yahoo! was only required to use Bing for a "majority" of searches.

-DuckDuckGo uses multiple sources for its search engine, including Bing, since 2010.
+DuckDuckGo has used multiple sources for its search engine, including Bing, since 2010.

-Ecosia uses Bing to provide its search results since 2017.
+Ecosia uses Bing to provide its search results as of 2017.